fab2s/NodalFlow/docs/events.md

 ## `FlowEvent::FLOW_CONTINUE`

-Triggered when a node triggers a `continue` on the Flow, the event carries the flow and the iterating node instances.
+Triggered when a node triggers a `continue` on the Flow, the event carries the flow and the node instance triggering the `continue`.

 ```php
 $flow->getDispatcher()->addListener(FlowEvent::FLOW_CONTINUE, function(FlowEventInterface $event) {